-- and public land using the UEL Works and Services Bylaw as a guide for tree protection, replacement, and growth.
-Consider setting a tree canopy cover target to increase canopy cover in Area D from 16% (as of 2018). - 5.3.2 Explore opportunities to protect and retain healthy mature trees and shrubs where possible, and to increase the urban forest in all development and infrastructure projects. - Guidelines for private and public lands to ensure all development and infrastructure projects maintain and expand green space and increase the quantity, density and diversity of trees.
-The Landscape Design Guidelines should promote the planting of native species and species resilient to climate change, and the planting and removal of trees selectively to maximize passive solar gain, natural ventilation and cooling, and windbreaks in buildings. - 5.3.4 Ensure that neighbourhood character is maintained through the planting and/or replacement of street trees that help preserve/restore the tree canopy. - streets, in parking trees and other vegetation along streets, in parking areas and in other paved open spaces to store carbon, reduce water run-off, buffer windstorms, and reduce local urban heat build up (e.g., University Boulevard, Western Parkway, Dalhousie Road, Kings Road, Agronomy Road, and Toronto Road).
+- 5.3.1 Maintain and add to the urban forest on private and public land using the UEL Works and Services Bylaw as a guide for tree protection, replacement, and growth.
+Consider setting a tree canopy cover target to increase canopy cover in Area D from 16% (as of 2018). - 5.3.2 Explore opportunities to protect and retain healthy mature trees and shrubs where possible, and to increase the urban forest in all development and infrastructure projects. - 5.3.3 Consider establishing Landscape Design Guidelines for private and public lands to ensure all development and infrastructure projects maintain and expand green space and increase the quantity, density and diversity of trees.
+The Landscape Design Guidelines should promote the planting of native species and species resilient to climate change, and the planting and removal of trees selectively to maximize passive solar gain, natural ventilation and cooling, and windbreaks in buildings. - 5.3.4 Ensure that neighbourhood character is maintained through the planting and/or replacement of street trees that help preserve/ restore the tree canopy. - 5.3.5 Consider planting trees and other vegetation along streets, in parking areas and in other paved open spaces to store carbon, reduce water run-off, buffer windstorms, and reduce local urban heat build up (e.g., University Boulevard, Western Parkway, Dalhousie Road, Kings Road, Agronomy Road, and Toronto Road).